olehpetrovasyliev/jsninjas-test-task-frontend/README.md

      npm run dev
    ```

+Also, you can visit live page here -[ https://jsninjas-test-task-frontend-vrd6.vercel.app/](https://jsninjas-test-task-frontend-vrd6.vercel.app/)

 ## Usage

 - Add Character: Click on the "Add Character" button to create a new superhero character.
 Fill out the form and submit to save.